 The federal Clean Water Act requires each state to identify waters within its boundaries that are not currently meeting or maintaining water quality standards (33 USC 1313 (d)(1)).
-Water quality standards consist of the beneficial uses for which waterways are used as well as water quality objectives set at specified levels to maintain the beneficial uses.
+Water quality standards consist of the beneficial uses for which waterways are used, as well as water quality objectives set at specified levels to maintain the beneficial uses.
 In 1994, the Sacramento and Feather Rivers were listed as impaired by diazinon by the Regional Water Board.
 As a result of the 303(d) listings, the Regional Water Board adopted a TMDL in accordance with the federal Clean Water Act (33 USC 1313 (d)(1)).
 Loads established in a TMDL are required to implement the applicable water quality standards, considering seasonal variations and a margin of safety (Id.).
 In addition to adopting a TMDL, the Regional Water Board also prepared and adopted a Basin Plan Amendment that included new water quality objectives for diazinon, as well as an implementation plan.
 The Basin Plan Amendment was intended to establish an orchard runoff control program that focused on protecting the Sacramento and Feather Rivers from the impacts of diazinon.

 More specifically, the Regional Water Board adopted (and the State Water Board and U.S. EPA approved) diazinon water quality objectives of 0.080 μg/L as a 1-hour average (i.e., acute objective) and 0.050 μg/L as a 4-day average (i.e., chronic objective).
 At the time of adoption (and subsequently), questions were raised about the validity of the objectives and the studies from which the objectives were derived.
 As a result of subsequent litigation, the Regional Water Board committed to reviewing the objectives by July 1, 2007, and potentially amending the objectives by July 1, 2008.
-The Regional Water Board adopted new amendments to revise the diazinon objectives to 0.16 μg/L as a 1-hour average and 0.10 μg/L as a 4-day average (Basin Plan Amendments to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Diazinon and Chlorpyrifos Runoff into the Sacramento and San Joaquin River Basins).3 The previously approved Basin Plan amendment contained requirements for an Orchard Pesticide Runoff and Diazinon Runoff Control Program.
+The Regional Water Board adopted new amendments to revise the diazinon objectives to 0.16 μg/L, as a 1-hour average, and 0.10 μg/L, as a 4-day average (Basin Plan Amendments to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Diazinon and Chlorpyrifos Runoff into the Sacramento and San Joaquin River Basins).
+The revised Basin Plan Amendment also included acute (1-hour average) and chronic (4-day average) water quality objectives for chlorpyrifos, another OP pesticide used extensively throughout the Sacramento Valley.4 The previously approved Basin Plan Amendment contained requirements for an Orchard Pesticide Runoff and Diazinon Runoff Control Program.
 As part of the Control Program, the Regional Water Board required dischargers of diazinon to submit a management plan that "describes actions that the discharger will take to reduce diazinon discharges and meet the applicable allocations by the required compliance date."
-In lieu of individual discharger plans, the Basin Plan Amendment allows a discharger group or a coalition to submit management plans.
+In lieu of individual discharger plans, the Basin Plan Amendment allows a discharger group or coalition to submit management plans.